† O'Shea, Arielle, and Royal, James. Feb. 13, 2023. What Is the Average Stock Market Return? NerdWallet. Accessed May 2. 2023.

 One rule of thumb (yes, even for this issue) suggests that you consider putting whatever discretionary funds you have toward whatever is higher–the interest rate on your debt, or the expected rate of return of your investments.
 The bottom line is focusing on what's in your immediate best interest–saving money by paying down debt or earning more through investments.

 A conservative benchmark of what your investments could bring in had been 6% based on the average stock market return of 10% per year for the past 100 years†.
 But market volatility and 40-year high inflation over the last couple years upended that goal.
 If you get 6% or more, great, but what is really worth thinking about is what's higher, the percentage of interest on debt or percentage of investment returns.
+A weighted average interest rate is an average that is adjusted to reflect the contribution of each loan to the total debt.

 What's your weighted average?